Theodor-Springmann-Stiftung/hamann-ausgabe-core/HaWeb/README.md

 - Stellenkommentare in extra Tab

 - click event does not work in iOS
-- rerende marginals on tab switch
+- rerender marginals on tab switch